Is Down syndrome a deletion mutation?

 Translocation Down syndrome is a type of Down syndrome that is caused when one chromosome breaks off and attaches to another chromosome.
 In this case, there are three 21 chromosomes but one of the 21 chromosomes is attached to another chromosome.

-Is Down syndrome a spectrum?
+Is Down syndrome a de novo mutation?

 What is translocation of Down syndrome?